contagon/handbook/handbook/8-elders-quorum.md

 The elders quorum president assigns a member of the presidency to help lead member missionary work in the ward.
 He works with the assigned member of the Relief Society presidency to coordinate these efforts.

 This member of the elders quorum presidency may fulfill the role of the ward mission leader.
 If the bishopric has called a ward mission leader, this presidency member oversees his work.
-See [23.1.1] and [23.1.3].
+See [23.5.1] and [23.5.3].

 The ward mission leader, who may be a member of the elders quorum presidency, leads weekly coordination meetings.
 The purpose of these meetings is to coordinate inviting all to receive the blessings of the gospel.
-They also include the assigned member of the Relief Society presidency, ward missionaries, an assistant in the priests quorum, a presidency member of the oldest Young Women class, and full-time missionaries.
+These meetings include assigned members of the Relief Society and elders quorum presidencies, ward missionaries, an assistant in the priests quorum, a presidency member of the oldest Young Women class, and full-time missionaries.

 ### 8.2.4 Uniting Families for Eternity